-Many of the HIV mediations prescribed to children are a thick liquid containing a lot of sugar to make them taste good; you need to make sure your child rinses their mouth well after taking these medications each time with water.
+Many of the HIV medications prescribed to children are a thick liquid containing a lot of sugar to make them taste good; you need to make sure your child rinses their mouth well after taking these medications each time with water.

 What to do at the dentist

 The first and most important thing is to make your dentist aware of your HIV status, along with all the medications, vitamins, or other supplements you take for it.
 This will allow your dentist to be part of your treatment.
 Besides prescribing things like rinses and saliva substitute they can get you on a program that will reduce your risks.
 Patient education is an integral part of the program.
-Part of what your dentist may prescribe to you are fluoride varnishes that will be done in the office, toothpastes that add minerals and rinses that contain fluoride and reduce acid in the mouth.
-Your dentist call also show you how to do a correct oral exam, and how to spot certain oral changes.
+Part of what your dentist may prescribe to you are fluoride varnishes that will be done in the office, toothpaste that add minerals and rinses that contain fluoride and reduce acid in the mouth.
+Your dentist call also shows you how to do a correct oral exam, and how to spot certain oral changes.
 If these changes occur be sure to tell your dentist and your doctor.

 Give your dentist a copy of your latest blood count as anemia can be a common issue with people with HIV.
-Generally you will not need antibiotics before major dental procedures but the dentist may use them if your blood count is low.
+Generally, you will not need antibiotics before major dental procedures but the dentist may use them if your blood count is low.
 Your dentist may also prescribe an antiseptic a mouthwash containing chlorhexidine both before and after your treatment.

 What you can do to help your oral care

 - use a fluoride toothpaste and rinse